google/WebFundamentals/src/site/_en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.markdown

     - "Font inlining allows us to override default lazyload font loading in older browsers"

 notes:
+  svg:
+    - "Technically, there is also the <a herf='http://caniuse.com/#feat=svg-fonts'>SVG font container</a>, but it was never supported by IE or Firefox, and is now deprecated in Chrome.
+As such, it is of limited use and we are intentionally omitting it in this guide."
   zopfli:
-    - "Consider using <a href='http://en.wikipedia.org/wiki/Zopfli'>Zopfli compression</a> for SVG, EOT, TTF, and WOFF formats.
+    - "Consider using <a href='http://en.wikipedia.org/wiki/Zopfli'>Zopfli compression</a> for EOT, TTF, and WOFF formats.
 Zopfli is a zlib compatible compressor that delivers ~5% filesize reduction over gzip."
   local-fonts:
     - "Unless you are referencing one of the default system fonts, in practice it is rare for the user to have it locally installed, especially on mobile devices, where it is effectively impossible to 'install' additional fonts.
 As a result, you should always provide a list of external font locations."
   font-order:
     - "The order in which the font variants are specified matters.
 The browser will pick the first format it supports.
 Hence, if you want the newer browsers to use WOFF2, then you should place WOFF2 declaration above WOFF, and so on."
   unicode-subsetting:
-    - "Unicode-range subsetting is particular important for Asian languages, where the number of glyphs is much larger than in western languages and a typical 'full' font is often measured in megabytes, instead of tens of kilobytes!"
+    - "Unicode-range subsetting is particularly important for Asian languages, where the number of glyphs is much larger than in western languages and a typical 'full' font is often measured in megabytes, instead of tens of kilobytes!"
   synthesis:
     - "For best consistency and visual results you should not rely on font synthesis.
 Instead, minimize the number of used font variants and specify their locations, such that the browser can download them when they are used on the page.
 That said, in some cases a synthesized variant <a href='https://www.igvita.com/2014/09/16/optimizing-webfont-selection-and-synthesis/'>may be a viable option</a> - use with caution."
   webfontloader: